hkh4/blueberry/docs/index.md

 ## Comments

 Comments can be added in between any notes using the $ symbol.
 The comment must begin with and end with a $.
 It will appear directly underneath the note that came before the comment.
+In addition, hidden comments can be written using the % symbol.
+These can be written anywhere in a measure, as well as in between measures, and will not appear anywhere in the tab.

    ```
    -title Comments